Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Summary and Discussion

 \section{Summary and Discussion}

-In this work, we introduced \acronyms (\methods), which are differentiable weightless networks adapted to handle continuous input states and output continuous actions.
-Furthermore, they can be trained using standard gradient-based reinforcement learning algorithms. \acronyms allow for highly efficient implementation on low-energy embedded hardware, as we demonstrated by compiling them for an Xilinx Artix-7 FPGA at 100 MHz, where the resulting networks have extremely low resource requirements at substantially lower inference time (2--3 clock cycle latency, even down to a single cycle for smaller \acronyms; nanojoule-level energy usage per action).
+In this work, we introduced \acronyms (\methods), which are differentiable weightless networks adapted to handle continuous input states and emit continuous actions.
+Furthermore, they can be trained using standard gradient-based reinforcement learning algorithms. \acronyms allow for highly efficient implementation on low-energy embedded hardware, as we demonstrated by compiling them for an Artix-7 FPGA at 100 MHz, where the resulting networks have extremely low resource requirements at substantially lower inference time (1--3 clock cycle latency) and nanojoule-level energy usage per action.
 At the same time, they can achieve return parity with standard floating-point networks even on high-dimensional, difficult RL tasks.

-Furthermore, we highlight the interpretability and capacity properties of \acronyms through a sequence of experiments and ablation studies, particularly on the HalfCheetah environment, which is the most capacity-limited one of the studied MuJoCo tasks.
+We highlighted the interpretability and capacity properties of \acronyms through a sequence of experiments and ablation studies, particularly on the HalfCheetah environment, which is the most capacity-limited one of the studied MuJoCo tasks.

 An existing limitation is the high computational cost at training time, which significantly exceeds the cost at deployment, because of the relaxations required to allow for gradient-based training.
-This aspect also means that training is currently only doable in simulated environments, not interactively on-device.
+This aspect also means that training is currently only feasible in simulated environments, not interactively on-device.